 We visited the Grand Canyon for the first time over the summer.
 As expected, it was incredible.
 Before we went, I had to study 10 Tips for Visiting the Grand Canyon for the First Time, a fabulous resource written by my friend Rebecca of R We There Yet Mom.
 She took her three kids there in 2013 and was awed by the experience as well.
 I mean really, how can you not be?
 It’s the Grand Canyon.

-Following our visit in July, I knew that I also wanted to share my thoughts and advice on what to do on your first visit to the Grand Canyon.
+Following our visit in July, I knew that I also wanted to share my thoughts on what to do on your first visit to the Grand Canyon with kids.
 So, here you go.
 I hope you get as much from the experience as we did.
-I can’t wait to go back.
+I can’t wait to take another Grand Canyon family vacation.

 2. Use the Park Shuttle.
 The free park shuttle is fantastic.
 There were multiple pick-up stops in the tiny town of Tusayan and a shuttle comes by every 15-20 minutes.
 It can be nice to have your own car, but trust me, you’ll thank me as you cruise into the park on the shuttle and bypass the long line of cars waiting to get in to the park for the day.
 There are plenty of in-park shuttles to take you around, too.